kelsonreiss/Arthur/index.md

 If not, these marketplaces with 200,000+ pieces can be **overwhelming.**

-**What should I do?**
-Most popular? → No, I want to get something more personalized.
-“Editor’s Pick” or “Featured”? → No, too broad.
-Sometimes I'll find a hit, but most of the time I don't.

 **Currently, there's no artwork browsing experience that is smart, personalized, and simple.**

 ## Meet Arthur.